JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpRegion Class.md

-CONSTRUCTOR CGpRegion (BYVAL rc AS GpRectF PTR) CONSTRUCTOR CGpRegion (BYVAL rc AS GpRect PTR) CONSTRUCTOR CGpRegion (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL nWidth AS SINGLE, BYVAL nHeight AS SINGLE) CONSTRUCTOR CGpRegion (BYVAL x AS INT_, BYVAL y AS INT_, BYVAL nWidth AS INT_, BYVAL nHeight AS INT_)
+CONSTRUCTOR CGpRegion (BYVAL rc AS GpRectF PTR) CONSTRUCTOR CGpRegion (BYVAL rc AS GpRect PTR) CONSTRUCTOR CGpRegion (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL nWidth AS SINGLE, BYVAL nHeight AS SINGLE)
 ```

 Creates a region that is defined by a path (a **GraphicsPath** object) and has a fill mode that is contained in the **GraphicsPath** object.